 International Bank Transfers

-Given Thailand’s well-established banking system, you can send money to pretty much everyone, as opening a bank account won’t take more than a national ID or a passport with a tourist visa.
+Given Thailand’s well-established banking system, you can send money to pretty much everyone.
+Plus, you yourself can open a Thai bank account with a national ID card or even with a passport with a tourist visa.

 What You Need to Decide